 If you file for Chapter 13 Milwaukee bankruptcy, you will commit to a payment plan lasting three to five years, under which you will repay any missed payments on secured debts and a portion of your unsecured debts.
 Though this plan can be challenging, it will free you from your debts and give you a fresh start.
+You’ll no longer be in the red.
 Here are a few ways you can make the plan go as smoothly as possible:

 Get used to living on a tight budget.